 Supported Operating System Versions for Azure Update Management

-Windows Server 2019 (Datacenter/Datacenter Core/Standard)
+Windows Server 2019 (Datacenter/Datacenter Core/Standard) | Linux agents require access to an updated repository. |

-Windows Server 2016 (Datacenter/Datacenter Core/Standard)
+Windows Server 2016 (Datacenter/Datacenter Core/Standard) | |

-Windows Server 2012 R2(Datacenter/Standard)
+Windows Server 2012 R2(Datacenter/Standard) | |

-Windows Server 2012
+Windows Server 2012 | |

-Windows Server 2008 R2 (RTM and SP1 Standard)Update Management only supports performing assessments for this operating system, patching is not supported as the Hybrid Runbook Worker is not supported for Windows Server 2008 R2.
+Windows Server 2008 R2 (RTM and SP1 Standard) | Update Management only supports performing assessments for this operating system.
+Patching is not supported as the Hybrid Runbook Worker is not supported for Windows Server 2008 R2. |

-CentOS 6 (x86/x64) and 7 (x64)Linux agents require access to an update repository.
+CentOS 6 (x86/x64) and 7 (x64) | Linux agents require access to an update repository.
 Classification-based patching requires yum to return security data that CentOS doesn’t have in its RTM releases.
-For more information on classification-based patching on CentOS, see Update classifications on Linux.
+For more information on classification-based patching on CentOS, see Update classifications on Linux. |

-Red Hat Enterprise 6 (x86/x64) and 7 (x64)Linux agents require access to an update repository.
+Red Hat Enterprise 6 (x86/x64) and 7 (x64) | Linux agents require access to an updated repository. |

-SUSE Linux Enterprise Server 11 (x86/x64) and 12 (x64)Linux agents require access to an update repository.
+SUSE Linux Enterprise Server 11 (x86/x64) and 12 (x64) | Linux agents require access to an updated repository. |

-Unsupported Operating System Versions Azure Update Management
+Unsupported Operating System Versions for Azure Update Management

 Let’s see what are the unsupported OS version of the Azure Update Management solution.

-Windows clientClient operating systems (such as Windows 7 and Windows 10) aren’t supported.
+Windows client | Client operating systems (such as Windows 7 and Windows 10) aren’t supported. |

-Windows Server 2016 Nano ServerNot supported.
+Windows Server 2016 Nano Server | Not supported. |

-Azure Kubernetes Service NodesNot supported.
-Use the patching process described in Apply security and kernel updates to Linux nodes in Azure Kubernetes Service (AKS)
+Azure Kubernetes Service Nodes | Not supported.
+Use the patching process described in Apply security and kernel updates to Linux nodes in Azure Kubernetes Service (AKS) |

-Client RequirementsAzure Update Management
+Client Requirements – Azure Update Management

 The following information describes OS-specific client requirements.
-For additional guidance, see Network planning.
+For additional guidance, see Network Planning.

 Windows agents must be configured to communicate with a WSUS server, or they require access to Microsoft Update.

-By default, Windows VMs that are deployed from the Azure Marketplace is set to receive automatic updates from Windows Update Service.
+By default, Windows VMs that are deployed from the Azure Marketplace are set to receive automatic updates from Windows Update Service.
 This behavior doesn’t change when you add this solution or add Windows VMs to your workspace.
 If you don’t actively manage updates by using this solution, the default behavior (to automatically apply updates) applies.

 Note! – A user can modify Group Policy so that machine reboots can be performed only by the user, not by the system.
 Managed machines can get stuck if Update Management doesn’t have rights to reboot the machine without manual interaction from the user.